file9.ai

 Economy

-• 23% of the population is estimated to live below the poverty line (2023)
+• Poverty rate: Approximately 23% of the population lives below the national poverty line.

 Government